noi-techpark/webcomp-meteo-generic/README.md

 #### enabledStation

 Set the unique station that the map will show.
+The parameter accepts both `Id` and `scode` values.

 Example: `"3C461DDEDCE84E25BB8125B0E051344C"`